-Marie Anne Adelaide Lenormand gained considerable fame during the Napoleonic era for her fortune-telling abilities.
+Marie Anne Adelaide Lenormand, or Mademoiselle Lenormand, gained considerable fame during the Napoleonic era for her fortune-telling abilities.
 In fact, she was called the “The Sibyl of the Faubourg Saint-Germain” and “casting horoscopes, palmistry, divination by cards, were, it seems, among her cabalistic arts of unveiling the future.”
 She was also considered the greatest cartomancer in France and because of her skills she greatly influenced the French field of cartomancy (fortune-telling or divination that uses a deck of cards).

 Born to a draper in 27 May 1772, in Alençon, Normandy, Lenormand was orphaned at the age of five and educated in a Benedictine convent school.
 From an early age she “was put in communication with heavenly bodies.”
 At the age of seven Lenormand found “herself suddenly endued with this supernatural intelligence.
 Her debut in the art of divination took place … when she learnt her first catechism.
 The youthful scholar predicted the head of the convent would soon be discharged.
 She was put en penitence for this prediction, but it turned out to be [true].”
 From that point forward Lenormand’s course seemed set and that accurate prediction was followed by many others.